First impressions count in custody cases

 Typically, these sessions are scheduled within 45 days of filing for custody, so timing is critical.

-An experienced family law attorney can help you prepare to make that all-important positive first impression on the hearing conference officer - to help shape the outcome of your entire custody case.
+An experienced Harrisburg custody attorney can help you prepare to make that all-important positive first impression on the hearing conference officer - to help shape the outcome of your entire custody case.